nebosite/hompag/README.md

 **To set up hompag**

 1. Clone this repo:  `git clone https://github.com/nebosite/hompag.git`
+2. Create a folder to store hompag files.

+   1. If you want hompag to sync between computers, choose a path that is managed by cloud storage (e.g.: OneDrive, DropBox, etc.)

+      **NOTE**:   Most cloud storage services default to offline storage, and MacOS forces offline files for cloud storage.
+Therefore, in order to make sure clients stay in sync across computers, hompag poles for file changes every 30 seconds.
+This costs about 1 millisecond each time, so the overhead is low.

 3. In the root of the hompag repo (`cd hompag`)
    1. Create a config file:  `cp webserver/src/config.ts.template webserver/src/config.ts`